Most writers are well-aware that a main character needs a shortcoming. Christopher Vogler and other high profile story gurus often talk about a lack:

 They may be common but that doesn’t mean you can’t keep using them:

 - Naivety.
-This is arguably the biggest weakness any children’s book hero has.
+This is arguably the biggest shortcoming any children’s book hero has.
 It’s a good one, too, because the child can’t help it.
-Failure to understand the world is an easy weakness to improve upon over the course of the story, providing ample opportunity for a character arc.
+Failure to understand the world is an easy shortcoming to improve upon over the course of the story, providing ample opportunity for a character arc.
 Hence, every story is a coming-of-age story.

 - Cheekiness.
 These characters are fun to be around.
 They won’t let horrible adults get away with treating kids badly without at least a little backchat.
 Judy Moody.

-- Talking too much.
+- Talking too much/getting distracted.
+In short, developing executive functioning.
 Anne Shirley grew up in an age when children should be seen and not heard.
 There are many modern Anne Shirleys, always getting into trouble but adorable nonetheless.

 - Shyness.
 Then you have your socially anxious characters who don’t find themselves in trouble with authority but who must learn to stand up for themselves and others, and for what they truly believe in.

-Below are some modern and not so modern case studies of weakness and desire in (Western) children’s literature.
+Below are some modern and not so modern case studies of shortcoming and desire in (Western) children’s literature.

-That said, the most popular, award-winning, beloved contemporary picture books for children often feature characters with a moral weakness.
+That said, the most popular, award-winning, beloved contemporary picture books for children often feature characters with a moral shortcoming.

 - The fish in This Is Not My Hat by Jon Klassen full on steals someone else’s item of clothing.
 (Bear in mind that he is punished pretty heavily for it… behind the reeds.)